fhiso/tsc-governance/board/by-laws-regions.md

 ### 17.1 Meeting Availability to Participants

-Meetings shall be conducted in a manner accessible to those not present in the same physical location, for example by phone or other electronic communication.
-A reasonable effort should be made to facilitate participation from all regions.
+In addition to other guidelines that may be set forth herein for specific types of meetings, and in recognition of the expectation by the Organisation that members will be geographically dispersed, meetings of any type shall be conducted in a manner available to those not present in the same physical location (for example, by phone or by means of other electronic communication) to the extent practicable, as specified in the FHISO Manual.

+It is understood that a geographically dispersed membership presents challenges for the scheduling of meetings that involve or require real-time participation.
+To the extent practicable, a reasonable effort should be made to facilitate participation from all regions when organising and scheduling meetings.

 ### 17.2 Notice of Meetings

-Reasonable advance notice of meetings shall be given to intended participants in an appropriate form.
+In addition to other guidelines that may be set forth herein for specific types of meetings, reasonable advance notice of meetings shall be given to intended participants in an appropriate form, as further provided in the FHISO Manual or as determined by the meeting organiser(s) if not otherwise specified.

 ### 17.3 Meeting Materials

-A reasonable effort shall be made to ensure that any agendas, proposals, reports, or other meeting materials are available to intended participants in an appropriate form and sufficiently in advance of the start of the meeting.
+From time to time, it might be beneficial to participants that certain materials such as circulars, handouts, agendas, be available prior to the start of a meeting.
+In addition to other guidelines that may be set forth herein for specific types of meetings, a reasonable effort shall be made to ensure that these materials are available to intended participants in an appropriate form and sufficiently in advance of the start of the meeting, as specified in the FHISO Manual or as determined by the meeting organiser(s) if not otherwise specified.

+Meeting materials available to participants may be edited, redacted or summarised for the purposes of protecting the privacy of one or more individuals or organisations, the status of upcoming or ongoing legal matters, the status of ongoing or upcoming contractual negotiations, or for other purposes as directed by the Board and specified in the FHISO Manual.

 ### 17.4 Meeting Minutes

-Minutes shall be taken during the non-executive session of all meetings, and shall be made accessible to the general membership.
+In accordance with the FHISO Manual, minutes shall be taken during the non-executive session of all meetings.
+The general membership shall have access to minutes of non-executive sessions of the Board, General Membership Meetings, and, in accordance with the FHISO Manual, the general membership shall have access to other meeting minutes.

 Article 18: Appeals of Decisions
 --------------------------------